MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by -* Understanding the full scope of content that might need to be migrated and then define the criteria used to target content that should be migrated, should be edited and then migrated, and should be retired.

-*You’ll know you’re done when -* You've got the minimum amount of content necessary to create and launch an effective SharePoint site.
+*You'll know you're done when -* You've got the minimum amount of content necessary to create and launch an effective SharePoint site.

 #### Determine your permissions and sharing strategy